Sangarshanan/sangarshanan.github.io/_posts/2021-01-28-vimana-game.md

 TLDR; I made a game where you can basically just move around with arrow keys and use space to shoot shit and get points.

-I have also added builds for Windows and Linux (Mac users can either install pygame or piss off)
+I have also added builds for Windows and Linux (Mac users need to install pygame :( sorry rich people)

 <https://github.com/Sangarshanan/vimana/releases/tag/0.1.0>